 Try to build up to do at least 30 minutes of endurance exercise on most or all days of the week.
 More often is better, and if you can do it every day is best.

-Going further, try to build up the amount of time you spend doing endurance activities first, then build up the difficulty of your activities.
-For example walking longer distances, and then walking more briskly or up steeper hills.
+Going further, try to increase the amount of time you spend doing endurance activities first, then increase the difficulty of your activities.
+For example, walk longer distances and then walk more briskly or up steeper hills.

 Are you an older adult?
-What exercises you do, please share with us.
+Please share what exercises you do with us.

-About Author: Renu Bakshi, AKA Fitness Buffhq, is ISSA Certified Elite Trainer.
-He passed Personal Fitness Trainer Course, Nutrition Health Coach course & Specialist Exercise Therapy course from ISSA, USA obtaining + 97% marks.
+About the Author: Renu Bakshi, AKA Fitness Buffhq, is an ISSA-certified Elite Trainer.
+He passed the Personal Fitness Trainer Course, Nutrition Health Coach course, and Specialist Exercise Therapy course from ISSA, USA, obtaining +97 % marks.
 He shares his experience and knowledge about nutrition and effective workouts to get you in the best shape of your life, no matter how old you may be.
-The author says: “For me age is just a number!”
+The author says, “For me, age is just a number!”

 Love the way you broke down the different types of exercises 🙂